marriaga158/tamabot/README.md

 Some of the C# code may not be formatted in a "best practice" because I entered the language mostly blind, with only Java experience.

 This bot is heavily inspired by the Tatsugotchii function in the Tatsumaki bot found at https://tatsu.gg.
 If you are from the Tatsumaki dev team and want me to take this bot offline or remove this repo, just let me know.

+The bot is still in development and may get a full cloud deployment at some point, so if you want to give the bot a try and break things join the development server here https://discord.gg/TwKehqu